 OK, maybe that’s a bit extreme.
 I’ll concede there are some circumstances in which “Reply All” can be useful at work.

-Or how about when your boss sends out an email to the entire staff politely but firmly asking that people stop parking on top of the hostas at the edge of the sidewalk, or borrowing petty cash to play Keno at lunch, and you also want to politely but firmly agree with your boss because you’re a bothersome ass licker who jumps on every opportunity to side with your superiors, or you want to add your own items from your list of don’t-do-this-stuff-because-it-makes-me-feel-emo-y — a list you not-so-secretly brood over and mumble about in your cubicle and around the water cooler while wearing that dumb sweater you know nobody likes but you wear anyway because you think it makes you look ironic?
+Or how about when your boss sends out an email to the entire staff politely but firmly asking that people stop parking on top of the hostas at the edge of the sidewalk, or borrowing petty cash to play Keno at lunch, and you also want to politely but firmly agree with your boss because you’re a kiss ass who jumps on every opportunity to side with your superiors, or you want to add your own items from your list of don’t-do-this-stuff-because-it-makes-me-feel-angry — a list you not-so-secretly brood over and mumble about in your cubicle and around the water cooler while wearing that t-shirt you know nobody gets but you wear anyway because you think it makes you look ironic?

 Or, and this is my personal favorite, when you have a question or complaint about the mass email that applies only to you and your unique circumstance — a question or complaint that nobody else in your workplace, let alone the entire world, could possibly need to see or have any use for the response to?
 Should you “Reply All” in these situations?

 If you’re a “Reply All” abuser — admit it, because we all know who you are anyway — I’m sorry to be the bearer of bad news, but we’re not taking you seriously.
-We’ve stopped reading your emails entirely and, on the rare occasions that we do actually open your correspondence, we mock you tirelessly at after-work gatherings and in private emails between 3-5 people, which we do “Reply All” to because we, unlike you, realize we’re the only ones who think we’re funny (even though, let’s be honest, there’s no disputing our hilarity), so we keep our responses “in the family” rather than sending them out to God and everybody and mass murdering the entire staff’s will to live.
+We’ve stopped reading your emails entirely and, on the rare occasions that we do actually open your correspondence, we roll our eyes and discuss the never-ending torture in private emails between 3-5 people, which we do “Reply All” to because we realize we’re the only ones who think we’re funny (even though, let’s be honest, there’s no disputing our hilarity), so we keep our responses “in the family” rather than sending them out to God and everybody and mass murdering the entire staff’s will to live.

 Of course, you can ignore everything I’ve said if your “Reply All” involves offering free food, booze, or money.
 In that case, reply away, my friend, and forget about everyone who says you’re the worst — I think you’re the best (on the condition that you’re giving away free food, booze, or money.
 Naturally.)